Psychiatric Assistant Degree and Certificate Program Overviews

 Associate's degree programs for aspiring psychiatric aides and assistants should prepare students for hands-on, clinical experience and licensure examinations.
 Some courses commonly found in such a program might include:

-- Introduction to psychiatric technician
+- Introduction to psychiatric technology

 - Nursing medical-surgical patients